ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

     - While customer names are not visible, it’s reasonable to assume that some have already switched suppliers or are likely to do so soon.
     - Epsilon_Group may be a top choice for these customers, as they have the lowest defect rate and generated the highest revenue between 2022 and 2023.
   - **Price Disparities Among Suppliers:** Multiple suppliers offer different prices for the same product types.
 However, there appears to be a correlation between the size of the discount offered and the actual price of the item.
+    - **Choose Suppliers Offering Best Overall Price:** Ideally, we would get the best deals per unit through one supplier so that we dont have to deal with the hassel of negotiating with many.
+However, that will never be the case so instead, we go for the second best options.
+Knowing